Conflict and climate change ravage Syria’s agricultural heartland

 At a government bakery in Hasaka, Syria, a faded image of former President Hafez al-Assad looms over the aging machinery and clanging steel chains of the assembly line.
 The painting dates from long before the war, when this region of northeast Syria was still under government control.

-Outside, a long line of families and disabled men wait for bags of subsidised flat bread, which sells at about one-quarter of the market price.
+Outside, a long line of families and disabled men wait for bags of subsidized flat bread, which sells at about one-quarter of the market price.

-What is new at this bakery is the colour of the flour dumped into giant mixing bowls: It is now pale yellow instead of the traditional stark white.
+What is new at this bakery, the largest in the region, is the color of the flour dumped into giant mixing bowls: It is now pale yellow instead of the traditional stark white.

 “This is a new experiment we started three or four months ago,” said Media Sheko, a manager of the bakery.
 “To avoid bread shortages, we had to mix it with corn.”